MicrosoftDocs/architecture-center/docs/guide/hpc/autodesk-maya-content.md

 > [!IMPORTANT]
 > An NVIDIA Fabric Manager installation is required for VMs that use NV Link or NV Switch.

 You can install Maya from the [Autodesk Maya portal](https://www.autodesk.com/products/maya/overview?term=1-YEAR&tab=subscription&plc=MAYA).
-For a detailed installation procedure, see the [Autodesk Maya help documentation](https://help.autodesk.com/view/MAYAUL/2022/ENU/).
+For a detailed installation procedure, see the [Autodesk Maya help documentation](https://help.autodesk.com/view/MAYAUL/2022/ENU).

 ## Maya performance results

-The performance analysis uses the Autodesk Maya 2023.1 trial version on Windows [NVadsA10_v5-series](/azure/virtual-machines/nva10v5-series) VMs.
+This performance analysis uses the Autodesk Maya 2023.1 trial version on Windows [NVadsA10_v5-series](/azure/virtual-machines/nva10v5-series) VMs.

 The following table provides details about the operating system that's used in testing: